Before you start

 Step by step guide

-CMake target.
+The userver framework allows to use it's non-coroutine parts by using the userver-universal CMake target.
 It provides usefull utilities like utils::FastPimpl, utils::TrivialBiMap, JSON and YAML formats, utils::AnyMovable, cache::LruMap and many other utilities.
 See Universal for a list of available functions and classes.

-Let's write a simple JSON to YAML converter with the help of userver-universal
+Let's write a simple JSON to YAML converter with the help of userver-universal.

 Code